Monitoring and controlling air pollution

 The main air quality problem today is no longer factory pollution, but vehicle emissions.
 This means that we now concentrate on pollution monitoring and air quality improvement programmes and measures that:

-- encourage the uptake of other forms of transport, such as cycling and public
+- Encourage the uptake of other forms of transport, such as cycling and public transport

 Pages in Air quality